danayzik/popcorn-palace/Readme2.md

 # API Changes and Error Handling Documentation

+## Side note on efficiency:
+- Currently adding/updating a showtime costs O(n) where n is the number of showtimes.
+This is because the query is checking for overlap with each showtime.

+- This can be improved using btree_gist which leverages a balanced tree for overlap comparisons.
+But this is outside the scope of this assignment.

 ## Changes from Original API:
 - **POST requests to add an entry now return a `201 Created` status** instead of the previous `200 OK` status.